-Ms. Megan Foose
+Miss Megan Foose

-Megan Foose, a native of Waukesha, Wisconsin, began dancing at the early age of three and has been trained in Ballet, Tap, Jazz, Contemporary, Modern, and Pointe.
+Miss Megan, a native of Waukesha, Wisconsin, began dancing at the early age of three and has been trained in Ballet, Tap, Jazz, Contemporary, Modern, and Pointe.
 Training at Accent on Dance in Wisconsin, she has traveled the country competing at both the regional and national level where she earned several National Championships.

 She attended Valdosta State University in Valdosta, Georgia, on a dance scholarship, where she earned her BFA in Dance, graduating Summa Cum Laude.
 While at Valdosta State she had the opportunity to perform in the Modern Atlanta Dance Festival and the American College Dance Association.
 She has spent the last few summers training with the Radio City Rockettes through their intensive and performing professionally with Peach State Summer Theater- Most recent credits include: Disney’s Newsies and Hello Dolly!.

 While teaching at the studio, she will also be dancing professionally with Contemporary Company SIDEWAYS in Roswell, GA and judging regional dance competitions for Boogie Fever and Dance Machine.
 She is also a certified Barre Instructor.

-Ms. Breanna Hayworth Jablonski
+Miss Breanna Hayworth

 Miss Breanna began training in classical ballet at the age of four.
 In 2011, she moved to Cumming, Georgia and continued her ballet training with the Sawnee Ballet Theatre.
 As a member of the Company, she danced lead roles such as the Pas de Trois in Sleeping Beauty, Spanish Pas de Deux in The Nutcracker, and Dew Drop in The Nutcracker.

 After graduating in 2014, Breanna furthered her dance education at Kennesaw State University where she received her Bachelor’s Degree in Dance (Ballet Major) and a Minor in Business Management.
 While there, she danced five consecutive seasons with the KSU Dance Company, received her Pilates certification, and was an officer for the collegiate National Dance Education Organization.

-Ms. Shara Martin Keith
+Miss Shara Martin Keith

-Ms. Keith received her formative ballet training from Joan Kall Stewart and Dana Mott at The Sandy Springs School of Ballet and was a principal dancer with the Sandy Springs/Dunwoody Civic Ballet Company and the Chattahoochee Dance Theatre.
+Miss Shara received her formative ballet training from Joan Kall Stewart and Dana Mott at The Sandy Springs School of Ballet and was a principal dancer with the Sandy Springs/Dunwoody Civic Ballet Company and the Chattahoochee Dance Theatre.
 For two consecutive seasons, she was selected by the Dekalb County Fine Arts Council to participate in the Dekalb County Young Artist in Dance Program.

 A graduate of Texas Christian University, Fort Worth, Texas, with a Bachelor of Fine Arts in Ballet, she was a principal dancer with Texas Christian University Dance Ensemble and studied under Fernando Schaffenburg and Lisa Fusillo.
 She was invited to perform in a choreographic showcase with members of the Fort Worth, Texas, Ballet Company.

-Ms. Keith was a principal dancer with the Georgia Ballet for three seasons and performed with the Phoenix Opera Company in productions of Hansel and Gretel and Mozart’s Magic Flute.
+Miss Shara was a principal dancer with the Georgia Ballet for three seasons and performed with the Phoenix Opera Company in productions of Hansel and Gretel and Mozart’s Magic Flute.
 She was a Guest Artist for The Gilmer Arts Council and the Governor’s Honors Program in Valdosta, Georgia.

-Ms. Keith has appeared with Sawnee Ballet Theatre in numerous principal roles in their Spring Concert and Nutcracker productions.
+Miss Shara has appeared with Sawnee Ballet Theatre in numerous principal roles in their Spring Concert and Nutcracker productions.
 She received her Associate Degree in Nursing from Kennesaw State College, Kennesaw, Georgia.

-Ms. Brelin Zimmerman Knop
+Miss Brelin Zimmerman Knop

-Ms. Knop began her training at the Sawnee School of Ballet at the age of 3 and continued through her high school years.
+Miss Brelin began her training at the Sawnee School of Ballet at the age of 3 and continued through her high school years.
 She was a member of the Sawnee Ballet Theater for 9 seasons, starting at the Apprentice level and progressing to the Company, dancing lead roles such as Clara, Arabian, and Snow Queen in SBT’s annual production of the Nutcracker.

-Ms. Jo Lambert
+Miss Jo Lambert

 Miss Jo has been teaching acrobatics and tumbling to dancers, gymnasts and cheerleaders in the Atlanta area for over 10 years.
 She is a professional SAG-AFTRA stunt woman who has doubled actors, trained actors and performed stunts in Los Angeles, Kentucky, South Carolina and in local Atlanta productions such as Stranger Things, The Walking Dead, The Boss, Black Panther, Nancy Drew, Outcast, etc. She has also performed in various live acrobatic shows in and outside of the country.

 Growing up in a military family, Jo moved all around the country and world.
 She was a competitive gymnast, participated in theater and dance and created her own Acro-dance performance team while living in San Diego.
 She also began her training in aerial silks in San Diego and later continued at the Circus Arts Institute of Atlanta.
 She is a member of the National Ninja league, and an official obstacle tester for American Ninja Warrior.
 Prior to turning her attention to stunts, dance and teaching acrobatics, Jo also trained in boxing, capoeira, mixed martial arts, parkour, breakdancing, and was a sponsored skateboarder.
 She continues to expand her education through dance classes, acrobatic and silks trainings and seminars.
 She is a strong believer in the adage Never Stop Learning!
 Jo loves the creativity of acrobatics and dance and loves helping her students overcome fears and gain new skills and confidence.

-Ms. Diane Palubiak
+Miss Diane Palubiak

 While never having danced growing up, Diane fully embraced being a dance mom while her two eldest daughters were in the company at Dance Stop Studios.
 She served as wardrobe head for seven years, where she spent many a late nights sewing sequin trim to costumes.
 While her sewing skills were not the best, she learned how to creatively adorn costumes with hot glue, staples, and tape making for many comical, but memorable, moments.
-During performances, Diane could always be found back stage helping with quick changes and last minute alterations in the company dressing room.
+During performances, Diane could always be found backstage helping with quick changes and last minute alterations in the company dressing room.
 While she never had the opportunity to watch an entire show from the audience, she was the dancers’ biggest supporter from the wings.

-Ms. Natalia Shevchenko
+Miss Natalia Shevchenko

-Ms. Shevchenko is a graduate of the Kiev Academy in the Ukraine and was trained in the Vagonova style.
+Miss Natalia is a graduate of the Kiev Academy in the Ukraine and was trained in the Vagonova style.
 She was the recipient of Laureate awards at both the National Competition of Art in Kiev, Ukraine, and Kishinev, Moldova.

 She has performed at the Mussorgsky State Theater of Opera and Ballet; Kirov Academy Theatre of Opera and Ballet; the Bolshoi Theater in Russia; the Muldova Academy Theater of Opera and Ballet in Muldova; and National Academy Theatre of Opera and Ballet in the Ukraine.

-Ms. Shevchenko’s teaching experience includes the Classical Ballet Academy of Kishinev, Muldova; the Muldova Academy Theatre of Opera and Ballet; Kiev Academy of Ballet; and the Atlanta Ballet.
+Miss Natalia’s teaching experience includes the Classical Ballet Academy of Kishinev, Muldova; the Muldova Academy Theatre of Opera and Ballet; Kiev Academy of Ballet; and the Atlanta Ballet.

-Ms. Laurie Sowada
+Miss Laurie Sowada

 Yearly, she attended summer intensives in Aspen/Snowmass, Colorado with the Salt Lake City Ballet Company.
 She has performed at the University of Miami and the Vizcaya Museum in liturgical dance productions.

-Ms. Sowada attended St. Petersburg Junior College studying both Early Childhood Education and Finance.
+Miss Laurie attended St. Petersburg Junior College studying both Early Childhood Education and Finance.
 She was a pre-school teacher in Seminole, Florida where she created a play/learning environment for 3-4 year olds.